tomfa/notes.webutvikling.org/src/content/post/2015-01-10-jquery-confirm-modal-using-bootstrap/index.md

 ---
-title: 'jquery confirm modal using bootstrap'
+title: "jquery confirm modal using bootstrap"
 pubDate: 2015-01-10
 heroImage: /images/jon-tyson-hhq1Lxtuwd8-unsplash.jpg
-tags: ['guide', bootstrap, jquery, modal]
+tags: ["guide", bootstrap, jquery, modal]
 ---

 This little JavaScript snippet lets you easily decide (from another javascript function) to show a confirm-dialog (Bootstrap), and functions to be executed on cancel/confirm.